kiste1995/About_Zetabank/docs/source/index.rst

 ===================

-Many problems are emerging in Korea.
+Korea is facing many problems.
 Introducing what ZetaBank is preparing and what kind of future it envisions to solve the problems it faces.

 .. thumbnail:: /_images/robot/robot.png
       :width: 800